top of page

 North Country Union High School has been a cornerstone of our community for nearly 60 years.
 Since opening in 1967, the school has served generations of students and families while also functioning as a gathering place for athletics, arts performances, career and technical education, and community events.

-As we look ahead, our responsibility is to ensure the school continues to serve students and community members safely and effectively for many years to come.
+As we look ahead, our responsibility is to ensure both NCUHS and NCCC continue to serve students and community members safely and effectively for many years to come.

 North Country Career Center students posing with construction equipment in front of a lake with mountains in the background.